cx18121/open-mailtrack/README.md

 # open-mailtrack

-Self-hosted open tracking for Gmail.
+Self-hosted open tracking for Gmail cause I didn't want to pay for mailsuite

 - **server**: This records tracking pixel hits.
 Uses node, SQLite, and a Docker container
 - **extension**: adds the pixel to mail you send from Gmail and shows open status in your sent list and on each message